Links to selected online articles

 From the Daily Yonder, a piece about the condition of highway rest areas in the time of Covid.

-From the Daily Yonder my commentary about why voting in person was essential for me.
+From the Daily Yonder a commentary about why voting in person was essential for me.

-From the the Daily Yonder, my personal essay about finding community through a local music jam session.
+From the the Daily Yonder, a personal essay about finding community through a local music jam session.

 Book Review: If You Lived Here You'd Be Home by Now, by Christopher Ingraham.